Hemachandiran06/exno1/README.md

 # Result
-          Thus we have read and leaned the data and also removed the outliers by detection using IQR and Z-score method.
+          Thus we have read and learned the data and also removed the outliers by detection using IQR and Z-score method.